the-data-center/Who-Lives/WhoLivesMarkdown.md

 <div class="source" style="clear: left; padding-left: 30px;" markdown="1">

-∗ = Difference between 2000 and 2023 is not significant at 95% confidence interval.
 **Source**: The Data Center analysis of U.S. Census Bureau data from Census 2000 SF3 and American Community Survey 2023.</p>
 </div>